ahte24/Music-Player-X-Spotify-clone/README.md

-# MusicHub - Your Ultimate Music Experience
+# HarmonyHubb - Your Ultimate Music Experience

 Welcome to MusicHub, an ongoing project that aims to create a cutting-edge web-based music player reminiscent of popular platforms like Spotify.
 Leveraging the power of HTML and CSS, we've laid the foundation for a visually stunning and user-friendly interface.